-Scope supports two complementary agent skill modes.
+Scope supports two complementary agent modes, and both speak MCP (Model Context Protocol) first.
 Cloud manages projects, triggers sourcing, pushes candidates to ATS systems with two-way sync (Greenhouse, Lever, Ashby), and integrates with the Recruiter Marketplace.
 Local drives a real browser on the user's machine for free LinkedIn scraping.
-Choose the right tool for the job — or use both.
+Connect via MCP where your agent supports it (Claude Code, Claude Desktop, claude.ai); the CLI skills below cover everything else.

 ---